trothr/best/SSH.md

 The following sections discuss primarily OpenSSH or similar command-line SSH client operation.

+Command-line operation is essential for general automation (scripting).
+The `ssh` command is also common to a wide range of systems (Linux, MacOS, and all Unix systems) so it is recommended that all parties become familiar with it.

 ## Using Key-based Sign-on

 When configured to allow it, SSH supports key-based sign-on so that you can